CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### Why do I have to pick my project now when it doesn't start until TB2?
 I want to wait to pick a project until I've had more experience of the units
 Students will have exams in Weeks 6, 7 and 8, and the Coursework in Weeks 9-11, and we don't want you to have to think about the projects at the same time as you're revising and taking assessments.
 While some students may only have exams in 1 week of 6-8, there will be unit exams in each of those three weeks.

+###   For any general project, is the grade (the amount of marks expected if implemented fully) set in stone, or will it be more flexible across TB2 as you research and discover more pitfalls/ ideas you can add to the project?
+Generally it depends on how far you go - all projects would be able to get a very high first or a fail, depending on how well you write it up.
+It doesn't matter how much work you've done, if you don't write it up well, you will fail.
+The thing you get marked on is the writing.

+Talk to your supervisor and your Second Marker at Poster Day what they would expect to see in a project of the mark you are aiming for.
+They can't tell you what mark *you* are likely to get, because it depends on your writing, but they can tell you what they would be looking for in a project like yours.

 # Supervisors

 ## Choosing a supervisor